 In November of 1742, Thomas wrote his will.
 Thomas devised all his estate, real and personal, to his wife Elizabeth.
 If Thomas and Elizabeth had any children, they were not mentioned in the will.

-On February 9, 1744, Thomas and his siblings each received 3 pounds 2 shillings 10 ¾ pence from the final distribution of their father’s estate.
-Likely the distribution was made after the death of their mother Susannah.
+On February 9, 1744, Thomas and his siblings each received 3 pounds 2 shillings 10 ¾ pence from the final distribution of their father's estate.

-Before January 9, 1747, Thomas died in Prince George’s County at the age of 46.
-It is not known if Thomas’ left any heirs and it is not known what happened to Thomas’ wife Elizabeth.
+Before January 9, 1747, Thomas died in Prince George's County at the age of 46.
+It is not known if Thomas left any heirs and it is not known what happened to Thomas' wife Elizabeth.

 "Maryland Births and Christenings, 1650-1995", database, FamilySearch, Thomas Fowler, 1700.